-A1: Winners of the CGI will receive $5,000 over three months with the assumption of a 20-hour weekly obligation.
+A1: Paid like an award, directly to the direct deposit account on file with the university, winners of the CGI will receive $5,000 over three months with the assumption of a 20-hour weekly obligation.
 No renewals.
 The student and the host organization may negotiate additional expectations and compensation.

 Q2: Who is eligible for nomination for this award?